 Similarly, we explicitly model the end of the sequence of states using an end state 'e'.
-Thus, the probability that the Markov chain stops is
+Thus, the probability that the Markov chain stops is if the current state is t.

-$$P(x_L = t) = a{x_L e}.$$
+$$P(x_L = t) = a{X_L e}.$$

 We think of b and e as silent states, because they do not correspond to letters in the sequence.
 (More applications of silent states will follow.)